arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators.md

   I hope I can help you skip past that initial disorientation entirely.

+- Parser Combinators are the the *leit-motiv* and serve as the central theme of this book.
+Nevertheless, we'll often stray from the main path and let our imagination roam, exploring a variety of other subjects along the way.
+You can consider these pages an invitation to discover functors, applicatives, and monads.

 - We will write code with Test-Driven Development.
   Isn't it ironic that we developers often lament the absence of tests in our daily job projects and yet, when it comes to writing posts, tutorials and books, we never address testing at all?

 Fine, enough with the introduction.
 Ready?
 Treat yourself to a sorbet, then [let's get started](/monadic-parser-combinators-2).